AlexiaNomena/PSD_cosine_law_matrix/README.md

 ## PSD cosine law matrix
 This repositorie of codes accompanies our paper on: "Qualitative Euclidean Embedding of Disjoint Sets of Points" (link comming soon)

-The codes can be used to test the sufficient conditions for obtaining a positive semi-definite matrix **M** with components
+The codes can be used to test the sufficient conditions, provided in our paper above, for obtaining a positive semi-definite matrix **M** with components

 **M**<sub>ij</sub> = (*h*(i, 0)<sup>2</sup> + *h*(j, 0)<sup>2</sup>  - *h*(i, j)<sup>2</sup> )/2, where *h* is a specific non-negative symmetric function with defined properties.
 We term **M** as cosine law matrix because it is obtained from the cosine law between points in Euclidean space.